 The school includes the risks of sexual exploitation in the PSHE and Relationship and Sex Education curriculum.
 A common feature of sexual exploitation is that the child often doesn't recognise the coercive nature of the relationship and doesn't see themselves as a victim.
 The child may initially resent what they perceive as interference by staff, but staff must act on their concerns, as they would for any other type of abuse.

-All staff are made aware of the indicators of sexual exploitation and all concerns are reported immediately to the DSL.
+All staff will be made aware of the indicators of sexual exploitation and all concerns to be reported immediately to the DSL.

-http://northumberlandlscb.proceduresonline.com/chapters/p_safeguarding_ex.html http://northumberlandlscb.proceduresonline.com/chapters/p ch affected gang act.html?zoom hig hlight=county+lines
+http://northumberlandlscb.proceduresonline.com/chapters/p_safeguarding_ex.html